mpuigsari/Pez/blueos_ros/README.md

 # blueos_ros

 This directory provides the ROS Noetic implementation for operating a BlueROV2 from BlueOS while communicating over Tritech MicronModem acoustic links.
 It contains the `pez_comms` package for modem handling and the `bluerov_server` package that bridges received velocity commands into MAVLink RC overrides.
-Docker files exist under `blueos_ros_extension`, but containerisation is still work in progress and omitted here.
+A Docker image built from this workspace is published as `mapuigsari/blueos-ros-server:arm32-v7-comms` for easy deployment on BlueOS.

 ---